The Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisors: Introduction

-\begin{thm} Let $X$ be an $n$-dimensional normal complex analytic variety that admits a nef and big class.
-Assume one of the following conditions holds: \begin{enumerate}[label=$(\arabic*)$] \item $X$ is a non-uniruled variety with at most quotient singularities in codimension two and rational singularities, such that $K_X$ is $\mathbb{Q}$-Cartier. \item $X$ has at most canonical singularities. \end{enumerate}
+The strategy for Theorems \ref{thm-main-big-canonical} and \ref{thm-main-big-anticanonical} is to establish the following Bogomolov--Gieseker inequality. \begin{thm}[$\subset$ Theorem \ref{thm-BGinequality-nonpluripolar}] Let $X$ be an $n$-dimensional compact normal Moishezon variety with at most quotient singularities in codimension 2 and rational singularities. $($For example, $X$ is a projective klt variety.$)$